blockades/mmt_resources/research/security_shamirs.md

 Harn and Lin consider the situation in which 'cheaters' claiming to be holders of shares introduce 'fake' shares, causing the incorrect secret to be recovered.
 Of course without having the other shares they have no control over the content of the 'incorrect' secret.

-We also considered the possibility that genuine holders of shares might have a motivation for not wanting the secret to be recovered, and could maliciously modify their share.
+This is not so much of a concern for us as we already have a way to validate who is a custodian.
+However we also considered the possibility that genuine holders of shares might have a motivation for not wanting the secret to be recovered, and could maliciously modify their share.
 Furthermore, the shares might be modified by some accidental or external cause, and it is important to be able to determine which share is causing the problem.

 It might be very easy to determine that we have recovered the wrong secret.
 Either because we have some idea of how we expect it to look, or as we have recently implemented in dark crystal, an identifier is added to the secret to allow the correct secret to be automatically recognised.
 (We concatonated the secret with the last 16 bytes of its SHA256 hash).